ceph/ceph/doc/faq.rst

 to as a means of integrating with Ceph.

 Ceph integrates cloud solutions via ``libvirt`` and QEMU.
-The Ceph community is also looking to support the Xen hypervisor in future releases.
+The Ceph community is also looking to support the Xen hypervisor in a future release.

 There is interest in support for VMWare, but there is no deep-level integration between VMWare and Ceph as yet.